namu-labs-dev/Namu-Design-System/docs/resources.en-US.md

 ---
 order: 1
 title: Resources
-description: List all the resources that are related with Ant Design here.
+description: List all the resources that are related with Namu Design here.
 toc: false
 ---

 ## Design Resources

-Please find below some of the design resources and tools about Ant Design that we consider valuable.
+Please find below some of the design resources and tools about Namu Design that we consider valuable.
 More of this is still being collected.
 You can leave feedback about Sketch Symbols [here](https://www.yuque.com/kitchen/topics/216).

 <div class="next-block-use-cards"></div>